Questions and Answers

 Uploading: After adjusting your images for color quality and size we upload them along with their titles and descritions as well as smartly “tag” them for searching.

-- Marketing: Special e-mail alerts are targeted only to those curators, gallerists, and collectors who we have already identified as having an affinity with your works.
+- Exposure: Special e-mail alerts are targeted only to those curators, gallerists, and collectors who we have already identified as having an affinity with your works.
 These email alerts are an ongoing aspect of our proactive and customized approach to affinity marketing.
 In addition, we speak directly with museum curators and gallerists to learn their special interests and upcoming exhibitions.

 - Your Catalogue Raisonné: You can use redM as your own platform for hosting an unlimited number of additional images with work descriptions — at no extra charge.